asaharland/beam-dlp-pipeline/README.md

 ## Description
 This example demonstrates how you can call Cloud DLP from Apache Beam to redact PII from free text.
 The flow is as follows:
-1. Reads data from a CSV
+1. Reads data from a CSV or a PubSub topic
 2. Sends the free text field to the Cloud DLP API to redact ALL BASIC information
 3. Writes the output to BigQuery